shanehoey/TeamsTools/README.md

 # TeamsTools

 ```

-Important Note :  This project is out of date, I am in the midst of updating it, so it will be broken as it stands,
+Important Note :  As of May 2020 the previous project is out of date, I am in the midst of updating these scripts and will Update them shortly to a new version.

 ```